 That means you’ll have your work cut out for you when it comes to refining your online image.
 But on the plus side, the organization of activist groups level the playing field in Google search results by publishing trustworthy, researched information that tells the public the truth about your company’s products.

-Even if you're a pharmaceutical distributor, you can benefit from this strategy.
+Even if you’re a distributor, you can benefit from this pharmaceutical marketing strategy.
 Eventually, you can dominate the search results of a keyword to make sure the public gets information straight from the source — you.

 Social media marketing is the method of reaching out to your customer base and product users through Facebook, Twitter, LinkedIn, and other social networks.